CreativeBulma/bulma-collapsible/README.md

 This project is based on the work done by Wikiki (who is part of our team).

-**If you enjoy this component, have a look at our [CreativeBulma MarketPlace](https://creativebulma.net) and discover Free and Premium Bulma components and Templates.**

 ## License
 BulmaCollapsible is distributed under MIT license.